Mister1SI/ftt/README.md

 Chicken is a delightful meal, in which I take great pleasure consuming.

 ### Chase
-Chase is stupid and never does any work.
-He is a loser and is probably from france (ew!).
+Chase is ok.
+He has a laptop that he dual boots and he knows german and stuff.
+One problem is he has a metal in his last name.
+Other than that it's fine.